threatwinds/api-docs/ingest/scan.md

 - Service detection to identify running services
 - SSL/TLS certificate information collection and analysis

-> **Note**: You don't need to specify a scan type in your request.
+> **Note**: you don't need to specify a scan type in your request.
 The system automatically determines the appropriate scans to run based on the target.

 ## Scan Results

 After a scan is completed, the results are automatically ingested into the ThreatWinds platform as entities and associations.
 You can access these results through the Analytics API.

-> **Note**: The scan endpoint only returns a task ID and status.
+> **Note**: the scan endpoint only returns a task ID and status.
 To retrieve the actual scan results, you need to use the Analytics API once the scan is complete.

 ### Data Generated from Scans